 Medical malpractice is a particularly disturbing cause of personal injury since it stems from negligence on the part of medical professionals you trust with your care.
 If you or someone you love has been seriously injured by a doctor, nurse or another member of hospital staff, or by the protocols of the hospital itself, you need strong legal advocates.
 You require the full force of a medical malpractice legal team.
-If you live in New York City (Brooklyn, Queens, Manhattan, Bronx, or Staten Island), Nassau, Suffolk, Westchester, or Rockland, the Kohan Law Group can help protect your interests.
+If you live in New York City (Brooklyn, Queens, Manhattan, Bronx, or Staten Island) or Nassau County, the Hempstead-based Kohan Law Group can help protect your interests.

 What constitutes medical malpractice?